stellaGK/stella/README.md

 - The construction of the response matrix now uses an LU decomposition, speeding up this routine drastically, this has been implemented by D. A. St-Onge in April 2022.
 - The automatic testing infrastructure has been implemented by H. Thienpondt in July 2024.
 - The $\texttt{stella}$ code has been reorganized and cleaned up by H. Thienpondt and G. Acton in October 2025.
+- The shared-memory domains for the response matrix can now be parallelized over NUMA domains rather than over nodes.
+This is particularly useful on supercomputers with multiple sockets per node, where inter-socket communication can be relatively slow.
+To enable this feature, set `SPLIT_BY_NUMA = on` in the makefile and ensure that `--ntasks-per-socket` is specified in the sbatch script.
+This has been implemented by H. Thienpondt in December 2025.

 ### Diagnostics